Geetha Kanthi Jayakody

-Jayakodige Dona Geetha Kanthi (born November 28, 1957, as (ගීතා කාන්ති ජයකොඩි)), popularly as Geetha Kanthi Jayakody, is an actress in Sri Lankan cinema. theater and television.
+Jayakodige Dona Geetha Kanthi (born November 28, 1957, as (ගීතා කාන්ති ජයකොඩි)), popularly known as Geetha Kanthi Jayakody, is an actress in Sri Lankan cinema. theater and television.
 She is also a dubbing artist.

 Personal life

 Geetha Kanthi Jayakody was born on 28 November 1957 as the second of the family.
 Her father was an Ayurvedic doctor.
 She completed education from Siddhartha Maha Vidyalaya, Wellampitiya.
 She has one older brother, one younger brother, Piyal and two younger sisters - Sriyani and Rathna Lalani.
 Rathna Lalani Jayakody is also a renowned award-winning actress in Sri Lankan cinema, theater and television.
 Rathna Lalani is married to fellow actor Sampath Tennakoon.
 Popular actor Bimal Jayakody is the son of Geetha's older brother.
 Bimal is married to fellow actress Sujani Menaka.
 Geetha's sister, Sriyani Muditha has one son, Yash Weerasinghe.
 Yash is a popular actor in television.

 Jayakody has one daughter - Paboda Sanedepani.
 She is also a popular award-winning actress.
 When Paboda was just five years old, they both acted in the teledrama Yashorawaya.
 Then they acted together in teledrama Bopath Sakkiya.
 After 31 years, they acted together in the upcoming film Sri Saddha.